Basic information on sexual orientation

 There are two main belief systems about the nature of human sexuality:

 - That there is only one normal, natural, and moral sexual behavior.
-It involves sexual activity between a man and woman -- perhaps only by a couple who are married to each other.
+It involves sexual activity between a man and woman -- perhaps restricted to couples who are married to each other.

 - That there are three normal, natural, and morally neutral sexual orientations.
-These are defined by feelings of attraction to:
+These are not defined according to one's behavior.
+Rather, they are primarily defined by feelings of attraction to:

-- Only persons of the opposite sex for about 90% of adults who have a heterosexual orientation;
+- Only persons of the opposite sex.
+They have a heterosexual orientation and include about 90% of al adults;

-- Only persons of the same sex for about 5% of adults who have a homosexual orientation;
+- Only persons of the same sex.
+They include about 5% of adults and have a homosexual orientation;

-- Persons of both genders for about 5% of adults who have a bisexual orientation.
+- Persons of both genders.
+They include about 5% of adults and have a bisexual orientation.

 Some regard asexuality -- lack of sexual attraction to other people -- as a fourth sexual orientation.

-Finally, although a particular sexual orientation may be considered morally neutral, people overwhelmingly regard any sexual behavior as immoral if it is not mutually agreeable, not consensual, not safe, etc.
+Finally, although any of the three or four sexual orientations may be considered morally neutral, people overwhelmingly regard any sexual behavior as immoral if it is not mutually agreeable, not consensual, not safe, free of the possibility of unwanted pregnancy, etc.

-There is little or no agreement about the cause(s) of sexual orientation, whether it is chosen, determined by genes, caused by poor parenting, caused by sexual victimization as a child, etc. There is also no agreement on the morality of various forms of sexual behavior.
+There is little or no agreement about the cause(s) of sexual orientation, whether it is chosen, pre-determined by genes, caused by poor parenting, caused by sexual victimization as a child, etc. Also, there is also no agreement on the morality of various forms of sexual behavior.

 Beliefs about sexual orientation and behavior profoundly affect what a person believes about: